compilerla/compiler.la/_posts/2023-12-13-gift-guide.md

     <img
         src="/assets/blog/MTAshirt.jpeg"
         alt="image of a t-shirt with the an image of two trains, the MTA logo, and the slogan “We move New York”" />
-    <figcaption>image of a t-shirt with the an image of two trains, the MTA logo, and the slogan “We move New York”.
+    <figcaption>An image of a t-shirt with the an image of two trains, the MTA logo, and the slogan “We move New York”.
 Photograph courtesy of OnlyNY.</figcaption>
 </figure>

 ## [3.
 Go Metro Map Mug](https://shop.metro.net/collections/best-sellers/products/go-metro-map-mug)